Gina Keatley: Television

 In June 2013, Keatley joined Uncanned Productions team as Host of a new show, Healthy Soul with Gina Keatley.
-In November 2013, Gina Keatley was highlighted in "Beard Foundation Honors Women in Food" article in Gotham Magazine.
+In November 2013, Keatley was highlighted in "Beard Foundation Honors Women in Food" article in Gotham Magazine.
 In 2014, Keatley was chosen as of one of five celebrity panelists for Glamour And L'Oreal Paris Top Ten College Women Panel.

 In 2015, Keatley became a wellness contributing author to The Huffington Post, as well as an expert nutrition source for Yahoo Health.
 Keatley is executive producer of a food documentary titled Far From Healthy.
 In 2016 Keatley started filming Deliciously Diverse: Malaysia with Gina Keatley.

 In 2017, Amazon Prime premiered Deliciously Diverse Malaysia with Gina Keatley.